-We eat a lot of Empanadas in our home, and this Paraguayan-inspired fried empanada is one of our favorite ones!
+We eat a lot of empanadas at home, and this Paraguayan-inspired fried empanada is one of our favorite dishes!
 This Empanada (besides being delicious) is simple to make and requires only a few pantry ingredients.
-The filling consists of shredded beef, spices, and vegetables; chopped hard-boiled eggs are also in the meat mixture.

 These empanadas are also juicier than most other varieties because they include a good amount of onion in the mix; the onion keeps the meat filling moist.
 The filling is enclosed in dough consisting of all-purpose flour, butter, water, and salt.
-Finally, these empanadas are deep-fried in hot oil until golden brown.
-Pair with this Mango Habanero Sauce for a sweet, savory, and spicy contrast.

 Jump to: